dmckinnon/stitch/README.md

 So we do this over our feature set that we've already cut down.
 For every feature, if there are any features in a 5x5 patch around it that are weaker, we suppress these too, just to reduce the amount we have to process over.

-### Stop!
+### Stop - Exercise 2
-At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+At this point you should know enough theory to make at least a good attempt at Feature Scoring - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-The section after contains minor notes, but nothing important.
+Once you've got this down, try **Feature Description**.

 ### Tunable parameters
 ST_THRESH, found in Features.h.
 Changing this determines how many features we'll keep or throw away.
 Too high, and we keep very few features, since few have a super high score.
 Too low, and we keep too many and it just becomes noise and slows down processing unnecessarily.